 Broccoli sprouts have helped many autistic young men, through improvements in detoxification, which is well documented as dysfunctional in autistics.
 Broccoli sprouts seem to help according to one study.

 In a placebo-controlled, randomised, double-blind clinical trial, daily oral administration of broccoli sprout extract for 18 weeks to 29 young men with autism substantially improved behaviour compared with 15 placebo recipients.

 Behaviour was quantified by both parents/caregivers and physicians by three widely accepted measures.
-Regarding social behaviour 46% (12 of 26), 54% (14 of 26), and 42% (11 of 26) of sulphoraphane recipients were much or very-much improved on social interaction, aberrant behaviour, and verbal communication, respectively, compared with 0%, 9%, and 0% respectively, for placebo recipients.
+Regarding social behaviour 46% (12 of 26), 54% (14 of 26), and 42% (11 of 26) of sulforaphane recipients were much or very-much improved on social interaction, aberrant behaviour, and verbal communication, respectively, compared with 0%, 9%, and 0% respectively, for placebo recipients.
 There were similar percentages of changes in aberrant behaviours in the young autistic men.
-Extensive evidence shows that sulphoraphane counteracts many of the same biochemical and molecular abnormalities associated with ASD, including oxidative stress and reduced antioxidant capacity, defects in glutathione synthesis, and neuro-inflammation.
+Extensive evidence shows that sulforaphane counteracts many of the same biochemical and molecular abnormalities associated with ASD, including oxidative stress and reduced antioxidant capacity, defects in glutathione synthesis, and neuro-inflammation.

 We can expect that broccoli sprout extract is able to protect nerves and improve the brains function for us all from these and other studies.
-For a technical look into the brain protective effects see the following article which in summary says: “ the observed protective effects of sulphoraphane against brain oxidative stress are mainly associated with Nrf2 activation and the resulting upregulation of antioxidant cytoprotective proteins and elevation of glutathione.
+For a technical look into the brain protective effects see the following article which in summary says: “ the observed protective effects of sulforaphane against brain oxidative stress are mainly associated with Nrf2 activation and the resulting upregulation of antioxidant cytoprotective proteins and elevation of glutathione.

 The benefits of sulforaphane have even been shown to repair a damaged blood brain barrier (so called “leaky brain”).
 [22-23]

 7. Heals Traumatic Brain Injury (TBI)